-This months, Labour Force Survey, estimates are presented for the 3 months to January 2021, compared with the quarter before (August to October 2020) and compared with a year before (November 2019 to January 2020).
+Labour Force Survey estimates are presented for the 3 months to April 2021, compared with the guarter before (November 2020 to January 2021) and prepandemic (December 2019 to February 2020).
 Please note percentage point changes are based on unrounded data.

-This release to January 2021, presents an average of the period November 2020 to January 2021, therefore this quarter and the previous quarter follow COVID-19 related policies implemented from the end of March 2020, whereas November 2019 to January 2020 is in the pre-COVID period.
+This release to April 2021, presents an average of the period February to April 2021, therefore this guarter and the previous guarter follow COVID-19 related policies implemented from the end of March 2020, while December 2019 to February 2020 is in the pre-COVID period.

-Furloughed employees - Employees who are furloughed will be classed as employed but temporarily away from work in the Labour Force Survey and also included in payrolled employee estimates from HMRC (see page 19 for further details).
+Furloughed employees - Employees who are furloughed will be classed as employed but temporarily away from work in the Labour Force Survey and also included in payrolled employee estimates from HMRC (see page 22 for further details).

-The latest Labour Force Survey (LFS) estimates for November 2020 to January 2021 indicate that over the guarter, the unemployment rate decreased slightly, the employment rate decreased and economic inactivity rate increased.

-The LFS indicated that Scotland's unemployment rate (16+) decreased slightly over the quarter (0.1 percentage points) and increased over the year (0.6 percentage points) to 4.1 per cent.
-Scotland's unemployment rate was below the UK rate of 5.0 per cent.

-The proportion of people aged 16-64 in work (the employment rate) decreased over the guarter (0.6 percentage points) and decreased over the year (0.7 percentage points) to 74.3 per cent.
-Scotland's employment rate was below the UK rate of 75.0 per cent.

-The economic inactivity rate (the proportion of people aged 16 to 64 years who were not working and not seeking or available to work) increased over the guarter (0.7 percentage points) and increased over the year (0.2 percentage points) to 22.5 per cent.
-Scotland's inactivity rate is above the UK rate of 21.0 per cent.

-Early estimates for February 2021 from HMRC Pay As You Earn Real Time Information indicate that there were 2.3 million payrolled employees in Scotland, a decrease of 2.7 per cent (65,000) compared to the same month the year before.
-This was higher than the UK decrease of 2.4 per cent over the same period.

-The experimental Claimant Count includes Jobseeker's Allowance Claimants and those claimants of Universal Credit who were claiming principally for the reason of being unemployed.
-In February 2021, there were 212,600 claimants in Scotland, an increase of 3,900 (1.9 per cent) over the month and an increase of 100,300 (89.3 per cent) over the year.
-The claimant count rate in February 2021 was 7.6 per cent, compared with 7.5 per cent for the UK as a whole.
+- The latest Labour Force Survey (LFS) estimates for February to April 2021 are little changed over the guarter.
+The unemployment rate increased slightly, the employment rate decreased slightly and economic inactivity rate increased slightly. - The estimated unemployment rate (16+) in Scotland was 4.2 per cent, up 0.5 percentage points since December 2019-February 2020 (pre-pandemic) and up 0.1 percentage points over the quarter.
+Scotland's unemployment rate was below the UK rate of 4.7 per cent. - The estimated employment rate (the proportion of people aged 16-64 in work) in Scotland was 74.2 per cent, down 1.2 percentage points since December 2019-February 2020 (pre-pandemic) and down 0.1 percentage points over the quarter.
+Scotland's employment rate was below the UK rate of 75.2 per cent. - The estimated economic inactivity rate (the proportion of people aged 16 to 64 years who were not working and not seeking or available to work) in Scotland was 22.6 per cent, up 0.9 percentage points since December 2019-February 2020 (pre-pandemic) and up 0.1 percentage points over the quarter.
+Scotland's economic inactivity rate was above the UK rate of 21.0 per cent. - Early estimates for May 2021 from HMRC Pay As You Earn Real Time Information indicate that there were 2.4 million payrolled employees in Scotland, a decrease of 2.1 per cent (50,000) compared with February 2020 (pre-pandemic).
+This compares with a decrease of 1.9 per cent for the UK over the same period. - The experimental Claimant Count includes Jobseeker's Allowance Claimants and those claimants of Universal Credit who were claiming principally for the reason of being unemployed.
+In May 2021, there were 197,500 claimants in Scotland, a decrease of 7,400 (-3.6 per cent) over the

-Early estimates for February 2021 from HMRC Pay As You Earn Real Time Information indicate that median monthly pay for employees in Scotland increased to £1,965, an increase of 5.4 per cent compared to the same month the previous year.
-This was higher than the annual growth in median monthly pay for the UK over the same period (3.9 per cent).
+- month and an increase of 84,500 (74.7 per cent) since March 2020 (prepandemic).
+The claimant count rate in May 2021 was 6.2 per cent, the same as the rate for the UK as a whole. - Early estimates for May 2021 from HMRC Pay As You Earn Real Time Information indicate that median monthly pay for employees in Scotland was £2,008, an increase of 7.4 per cent compared with February 2020 (prepandemic).
+This is higher than the growth in median monthly pay for the UK over the same period (5.5 per cent).